Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 Below are a few examples on how to facilitate basic character output.

-***NOTE:*** `int`, returned by the RTT functions and assumed to be 32-bits in size, is not explicitly casted to `uint8_t` but the returned values should fit according to the underlying code.
+:pencil2: **NOTE:** `int`, returned by the RTT functions and assumed to be 32-bits in size, is not explicitly casted to `uint8_t` but the returned values should fit according to the underlying code.

 ```C
 /** Clear the screen and reposition the cursor to the top-left (RTT_CTRL_CLEAR),